hasindu2008/squigulator/README.md

 ## Acknowledgement

-The pore-models are from [Nanopolish](https://github.com/jts/nanopolish).
+R9 pore-models are from [Nanopolish](https://github.com/jts/nanopolish) and R10 pore-models derived from [here](https://github.com/nanoporetech/kmer_models).
 Some code snippets have been taken from [Minimap2](https://github.com/lh3/minimap2), [Samtools](http://samtools.sourceforge.net/).
 Kseq from [klib](https://github.com/attractivechaos/klib) is used.